lvh/lvh.github.io/posts/reverse-ungineering.rst

 generally, too.
 I analyze circuits by recognizing subsections.
 If you show me a piece that looks like a low-pass filter, I am not distracted by Maxwell's equations to figure out what that little capacitor is doing.
-I could certainly derive its behavior that way: in fact, someone made me do that once, and it was quite instructive.
-But I'm not bothered with the electrodynamics of a capacitor right now; I'm just trying to understand this circuit.
+I could certainly derive its behavior that way; in fact, someone made me do that once, and it was quite instructive.
+But I'm not bothered with the electrodynamics of a capacitor right now; I'm just trying to understand this circuit!

 This isn't just how engineers happen to do their jobs in practice, either.
 Engineering breakthroughs live on both sides of science's